alpinelinux/dmvpn-tools/README.md

 The `subnets` attribute is a list of subnets used in the VPN.
 This should include the address ranges of all sites and the GRE tunnel addresses.
 In this example, the following IP address scheme is used:

+The `crl` object should be left out unless the CRL distribution point will be configured.

 <table>
 <tr><td></td><th>IPv4</td><th>IPv6</th></tr>